 To check whether your site has an SSL certificate we must perform a pre-check.
 If your site URL is www.example.com, add the words “https://” before the URL and type it in the browser address bar as https://www.example.com.
 If a green padlock symbol is visible, then you’re good to go as your site already has an SSL certificate installed.
 If not, then you need to purchase an SSL certificate.
 If you already have an SSL certificate installed, you can skip the next two steps.

 This error often stems from issues such as incorrect domain/subdomain on the SSL certificate, unrecognized certificate authority by the browser, or certificate expiration.
 Solutions range from contacting the certificate provider to manual reinstallation.

 - The SSL certificate installed on your website might have been issued to a different domain or subdomain.

 - The browser that you use doesn’t recognize the certificate issuing authority.

 - Your certificate has expired.

-If you want more security to your website then feel very free to contact us.
-We are glad to help you protect your website by increasing security.
+If you want more security for your website then feel very free to contact us.
+We will be glad to help you.